SimoneParvizi/AS_learn_summaries/README.md

 1. **Setup**: Place your `.docx` files in the `summaries` folder and ensure you have your OpenAI API key set up in the `.env` file.
 2. **Run the Script**: Execute the script to perform the analysis and generate summaries.

+## Limitations

+- The system currently works with English language documents.
+- You have to manually switch the language
+- Requires an active OpenAI API key for operation.

 ## Script Workflow

 ```plaintext